assortment of foods included in DASH diet

 By the end of the study, people in the mindfulness program were significantly better at noticing and understanding their body’s signals compared to those in the control group.
 Importantly, participants who had struggled most with healthy eating at the start showed meaningful improvements in how closely they followed the DASH diet.
 They ate more fruits, vegetables, and whole foods, and made choices more aligned with DASH guidelines.

 The findings suggest that mindfulness training may be a helpful companion to the DASH diet, especially for people who find it difficult to maintain dietary changes.
-The authors argue that learning to tune in to your body may support healthier eating habits and, over time, better blood pressure control.
+The authors argue that learning to tune in to the body may support healthier eating habits and, over time, better blood pressure control.

 REFERENCES